Sunrise (Australian TV program): History

 On 20 June 2013 during the program, Doyle announced that she was leaving Sunrise after 14 years to front a new prime time Network News initiative.
 She stated, "It's with that experience and support from the team that I am able to take this next step.
 I'm honoured that the Network has given me this incredible new opportunity and I am unbelievably excited about the new challenges ahead."
 It was later announced that Samantha Armytage would be replacing Doyle as co-host alongside Koch.

 In February 2016, Sunrise received a new set and graphics and was extended by 30 minutes to start at 5:30 am, matching the starting time of rival Today.
 This resulted in Seven Early News being moved to the 5:00 am timeslot and Sunrise Extra being cancelled.
-Edwina Bartholomew announced that she will be departing her role as weather presenter with Sam Mac announced as her replacement.
+Edwina Bartholomew announced that she would be departing her role as weather presenter with Sam Mac announced as her replacement.

 In June 2020, it was announced Natalie Barr would host the show two days a week, after Samantha Armytage requested a reduced workload.
 Barr presented with David Koch on Mondays, and with Armytage on Fridays.
 However, in September 2020, it was announced that Koch and Armytage would revert to a five-day working week with Natalie Barr resuming her news role.

 In January 2021, Koch and Armytage reverted to a four-day week, with Matt Doran and Natalie Barr co-hosting on Fridays, with Edwina Bartholomew as news presenter.

 On 8 March 2021, Armytage announced that she would be resigning as co-host, to spend more time with her family.
 Her final show was on 11 March 2021 On 14 March 2021, it was confirmed Natalie Barr would officially replace Armytage as co-host.
 Edwina Bartholomew replaced Barr as news presenter.

-In January 2023, the Sunrise studio will move to Seven's existing facility in Eveleigh.
+On 29 May 2023, David Koch announced his departure from Sunrise, ending a 21-year run on the breakfast show.
+Koch's replacement, Matt Shirvington was announced on 5 June 2023.
+Koch's last day was on 9 June 2023.

+On 24 July 2023, Sunrise hosted its very first broadcast at its new studio base in Television City, South Eveleigh.
+The first edition went to air live at 5:30 am, with hosts Natalie Barr and Matt Shirvington, news presenter Edwina Bartholomew and sport presenter Mark Beretta, followed by The Morning Shows Larry Emdur and Kylie Gillies as well as other Seven News broadcasts.
+With this change, the show received a rebranding along with The Morning Show.

+In March 2024, Jodie Speers announced her resignation from the Seven Network.
+Seven Early News bulletin was renamed Sunrise Early News and Speers was replaced by Edwina Bartholomew.